iEmmanuel104/SARA/server/README.md

-# SARA Backend
+# DWELLR Backend

-SARA (Shortlet Apartment Realtor Agent) is an AI-powered rental platform that transforms the shortlet accommodation search experience by providing an intelligent conversational interface, personalized recommendations, and end-to-end booking capabilities.
+DWELLR (Shortlet Apartment Realtor Agent) is an AI-powered rental platform that transforms the shortlet accommodation search experience by providing an intelligent conversational interface, personalized recommendations, and end-to-end booking capabilities.

 ## Tech Stack